 How the Cistercians monks rebuilt the Yorkshire economy after the devastation caused by William the Conqueror's Harrying of the North.
 By using their skills in sheep farming, lead mining and iron working they transformed the economy - and also introduced cheese-making to Wensleydale.

-Views: 374 | Enquiries: 1Since retiring as a specialist in career change (job change and pre-retirement), Peter has volunteered as a guide at Fountains Abbey.
-He has also presented a radio programme - a History of the World Special - based on his Uncle Bryn's 5 years in prisoner-of-war camps in Germany, Czechoslovakia and Poland, including 6 months in Auschwitz where, from a Red Cross postcard, one of the inmates painted a portrait in oils of Bryn's wife Peggy
+Views: 539 | Enquiries: 2Since retiring in 2015 as a specialist in career change (job change and pre-retirement), Peter has volunteered as a guide at Fountains Abbey (which receives the fees for this talk).
+He has also presented a radio programme - a History of the World Special - based on his Uncle Bryn's 5 years in prisoner-of-war camps in Germany, Czechoslovakia and Poland.
+The programme centred on a portrait in oils of Bryn's wife Peggy, which was painted, from a Red Cross postcard, by a Jewish prisoner during Bryn's 6 months in Auschwitz

-Peter's talks reflect his interest in the history of Yorkshire, especially the devastation wreaked in the 12th Century by the Harrying of the North and the subsequent rebuilding, much of which was undertaken by the newly arrived monastic orders, especially the Cistercians whose abbeys (Riveaulx, Byland, Fountains, Jervaulx, Kirkstall, Sawley, Meaux and Roche), though magnificent ruins, are a reminder of their lasting influence on the Yorkshire landscape.
+Peter's talks reflect his interest in the history of Yorkshire, especially the devastation wreaked in the 12th Century during the Harrying of the North and the subsequent rebuilding, much of which was undertaken by the newly arrived monastic orders, especially the Cistercians whose abbeys (Riveaulx, Byland, Fountains, Jervaulx, Kirkstall, Sawley, Meaux and Roche), though magnificent ruins, are a reminder of their lasting influence on the Yorkshire landscape.

 If you are interested in this talk and wish to contact the speaker, please complete the following form: